Kim Possible: Broadcast

-In terms of ratings, Kim Possible continued to perform consistently well into its second and third seasons.
 Typically, series that originate on Disney Channel seldom surpass three seasons (65 episodes) before they are canceled, a rule that had been practiced since the late 1990s.
 In 2005, production halted following the premiere of Kim Possible Movie: So the Drama after airing three seasons and 65 episodes.
 However, the success of So the Drama bolstered the show's popularity overseas and ultimately encouraged Disney Channel executives to renew the series for a fourth and final season.
-In December 2005, Disney Channel ordered 22 new episodes of Kim Possible in response to the series' success and popular demand from fans, who had been heavily petitioning for the show's renewal online and via e-mail.
+On November 29, 2005, Disney Channel ordered 22 new episodes of Kim Possible in response to the series' success and popular demand from fans, who had been heavily petitioning for the show's renewal online and via e-mail.
 One of only a handful of television series revived by cult following, Kim Possible was the first Disney Channel Original Series to air more than 65 episodes; its order to produce 22 new episodes as opposed to the usual 13 to 18 was also unprecedented for a revived program.
 After a year-long hiatus, Season 4 initially premiered exclusively on Disney Channel's website before finally returning to the network on February 10, 2007, prior to which an image of a watch-sized rendition of the Kimmunicator had been leaked online.
 Originally, the episodes were not aired in chronological order, a decision Loter detested.
-Ratings remained strong into the final season.
 After running five years, four seasons and 81 episodes (87 including the films), the hour-long series finale, "Graduation", aired on September 7, 2007, ending Kim Possible.Kim Possible aired weekdays on Disney XD in the United States.
 When the series returned to Disney XD in February 2014, fans flocked to Twitter to voice their approval.
 The series also airs on Disney-affiliated channels around the world in countries such as the United Kingdom, Australia, India, South Africa, and several Eastern European countries.
 On May 2, 2016, the series began airing on Disney's Freeform network as part of the late-night That's So Throwback block.
 The series began airing on Disney XD in 2018, though only including random episodes from Seasons 1 and 4.
 Eventually, the reruns shifted to include episodes from all four seasons, still out of order, beginning with reruns aired beginning and after July 30, 2018 until August 2018.
 In addition to maintaining consistently high ratings throughout its four-season run, Kim Possible was the longest-running Disney Channel Original Series until it was surpassed by Phineas and Ferb in 2012.
 The show can now be found on Disney+.